neoreo-dev/looi-soopercharged/README.md

 The stock LOOI application locks several features behind server-side configurations and hardware sensors.
 Through targeted Smali code manipulation, I have successfully bypassed some of these limits.

-### Unlocking Hidden Games ("LOOI Pong")
+### Unlocking Incomplete Games (LOOI Pong)

 The app resources contain a fully functional activity `LooiPingPongActivity` (Pong), but it is hidden from the main menu's `GameCenterActivity`.
+Consider this game is broken and incomplete, and is literally just 2 player pong.
+Probably scrapped due to the (apparently) low performance 2 face recognition system.

 **The Mod:**